Experience the power of public education.

 7th offense – Recommendation for expulsion

-If a student chooses not to correct the violation of the dress code, the student will be sent to in school suspension from the time of the violation in addition to the consequences above.
+If a student chooses not to correct the violation of the dress code, the student will be sent to in-school suspension.

-Students may not have toys, stuffed animals, blankets, etc. (anything that has no educational purpose) at SHHS at any time.
+ITEMS NOT ALLOWED - Students may not have toys, stuffed animals, blankets, etc. (anything that has no educational

 In order to minimize disruption of the school day, no deliveries of flowers, balloons, or other gifts will be accepted for students.